 How to Harvest Pears

-Japanese beetles are probably the most irritating of all pear tree pests because they can do significant damage in a fairly short span of time.
+- Japanese beetles: These pests are probably the most irritating of all pear tree pests because they can do significant damage in a fairly short span of time.
 Control them by removing them manually and tossing them into soapy water.
 Thankfully, these beetles sometimes arrive in gardens on a cyclical basis.
 You may have an issue with them in one year and not the next.

-Small animals can also be an issue for pear trees.
+- Small animals: Animals like voles and squirrels can also be an issue for pear trees.
 However, pear trees produce so prolifically that it's unlikely your entire crop will be devastated by hungry garden critters.
 Tree guards can help prevent trunk damage from voles.

 Don’t forget to thin out your pears.
 Trees that continually produce a full crop without intervention on your part may be susceptible to limb damage and breakage.
 Letting your tree produce a full crop one year can significantly diminish production in the next.
 Early thinning ensures pears grow to their full size and next year’s crop remains sizable.
 To thin out pears, remove all but one fruit per cluster and make sure each cluster is about 6 inches apart.